 Kominka Collective's Mission

-We create opportunities for people outside of Japan to live and work in extraordinary traditional Japanese structures and in so doing ensure that these beautiful old houses and materials will be given a new life.
+We create opportunities for people outside of Japan to live, gather, and work in extraordinary traditional Japanese structures and in so doing ensure that these beautiful old houses and materials will be given a new life.

 Director, Kominka Collective